satyaram413/DOS-Tech-Test-Drive/docs/index.md

 Recommended test questions:

-1. `Read this SingStat CPI page and summarize the latest consumer price context in plain language: https://www.singstat.gov.sg/find-data/explore-data-themes/economy-prices/consumer-price-index/latest-news-data`
+1. `Read this SingStat TableBuilder page and explain what kind of data a user can look for there: https://tablebuilder.singstat.gov.sg/`
-2. `Read this SingStat TableBuilder page and explain what kind of data a user can look for there: https://tablebuilder.singstat.gov.sg/`
+2. `Read this SingStat TableBuilder page and summarize how a user can search for Consumer Price Index, prices, or housing-related tables: https://tablebuilder.singstat.gov.sg/`
-3. `Use this public page to extract the most relevant facts for a Singapore cost-of-living discussion: https://www.singstat.gov.sg/find-data/explore-data-themes/economy-prices/consumer-price-index/latest-news-data`
+3. `Use this public page to extract the most relevant entry points for a Singapore cost-of-living discussion: https://tablebuilder.singstat.gov.sg/`

 Workflow screenshots: